FAQs: Paying for Funeral Bills after a Car Accident

 Q. If someone dies in a car accident, does insurance pay the funeral bills?

 A. Partially.
-The New York no-fault insurance death benefit amount for funeral bills is only $2,000.
-Additional money to pay funeral costs is also available from other sources.
-Money can be obtained immediately with a cash advance on a lawsuit.
+The New York No-Fault insurance death benefit amount for funeral bills is only $2,000.
+Additional money to pay funeral costs is available from the other sources mentioned here.

-Please call us and we will be happy to let you know how we can get money from other sources to pay for the funeral bills and how we can help you.
+Please call us, and we will be happy to let you know how we can get money from other sources to pay the funeral bills and how we can help you.

-A. The average cost of a funeral in New York is approximately $8,000-$10,000.
-If someone else was even partially at fault for the car accident, call us and we can arrange to get the additional money you need to pay for the funeral.
+A. The average cost of a funeral in New York is approximately $8,000-$12,000.
+If someone else was even partially at fault for the car accident, call us, and we can arrange to get the additional money you need to pay for the funeral.

 All of the minimum amounts regulated by New York insurance laws are significantly less than they should be and have not kept up with inflation.
 This is certainly one of them because the cost of a funeral today is far more than $2,000.